diku-dk/hpps-e2024-pub/README.md

 ### Qualification

-To qualify for the exam you are required to achieve at least 50% of the total number of points in the *first five* assignments (that is, 10 points at minimum).
+To qualify for the exam you are required to achieve at least 50% of the total number of points in the five assignments (that is, 10 points at minimum).
 You also need to get *at least* one point in each of the first five assignment.

 ### Date